neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 genesis-json = my-genesis.json
 enable-stale-production = true
 ```
-Also, just under this entry in the `config.ini` file:
+Also, locate this entry in the `config.ini` file:
 ```
 # ID of witness controlled by this node (e.g. "1.6.5", quotes are required, may specify multiple times)
 ```
-add the following entries:
+... and add the following entries:
 ```
 witness-id = "1.6.1"
 witness-id = "1.6.2"